Our Artists

 Deanna Clayton

 Glass artist Deanna Clayton creates beautiful glass sculptures using the pate verde technique.
-Using a special paint and then placing her glass work into an electroplate bath all her work emerges with unique organically grown copper.
+Using a special paint and then placing her glass work into an electroplate bath all her work emerges with unique organically grown copper. -

-George Billesimo
+George Bellesimo

 Randi Solin’s glassblowing assistant and studio tech for 21 years.
-His many talents are on display here at the studio, where in addition to blowing glass, George can be seen building equipment and teaching our work-shops.
+His many talents are on display here at the studio, where in addition to blowing glass, George can be seen building equipment and teaching our work-shops. -

 Chris Sherwin